-Myocardial ischemia has been reported in patients treated with ondansetron.
-In some cases, predominantly during intravenous Iministration, the symptoms appeared immediately after administration but resolved with prompt treatment.
+Myocardial Ischemia Myocardial ischemia has been reported in patients treated with ondansetron.
+In some cases, predominantly during intravenous administration, the symptoms appeared immediately after administration but resolved with prompt treatment.
 Coronary artery spasm appears to be the most common underlying cause.
-Therefore, do not exceed the recommended infusion rate Ondansetron and monitor patients for signs and symptoms of myocardial ischemia during and after administration [see Dosage and Administration (2.1, 2.2) and Adverse Reactions (6.2)].
+Therefore, do not exceed the recommended infusion rate of Ondansetron and monitor patients for signs and symptoms of myocardial ischemia during and after administration [see Dosage and Administration (2.1, 2.2) and Adverse Reactions (6.2)].
+5.5 Masking of Progressive Ileus and Gastric Distension

-The use of Ondansetron in patients following abdominal surgery or in patients with chemotherapy-induced nausea and omiting may mask a progressive ileus and gastric distension.
-Monitor for decreased bowel activity, particularly in patients with risk factors for gastrointestinal obstruction he following clinically significant adverse reactions are described elsewhere in the labeling:
+The use of Ondansetron in patients following abdominal surgery or in patients with chemotherapy-induced nausea and vomiting may mask a progressive ileus and gastric distension.
+Monitor for decreased bowel activity, particularly in patients with risk factors for gastrointestinal obstruction

-Ondansetron Injection is not a drug that stimulates gastric or intestinal peristalsis.
-It should not be used instead of nasogastric ADVERSE REACTIONS receiving Ondansetron Injection, and rare cases of grand mal seizure.
+Ondansetron is not a drug that stimulates gastric or intestinal peristalsis.
+It should not be used instead of nasogastric suction.

+ADVERSE REACTIONS

+The following clinically significant adverse reactions are described elsewhere in the labeling:

-- Hypersensitivity Reactions [see Warnings and Precautions (5.1)] - QT Prolongation [see Warnings and Precautions (5.2)] Serotonin Syndrome [see Warnings and Precautions (5.3)]
+Hypersensitivity Reactions (see Warnings and Precautions (5.1))

+QT Prolongation [see Warnings and Precautions (5.2)]

-over 2 to 5 minutes in clinical trials.
+Serotonin Syndrome (see Warnings and Precautions (5.3).

-Myocardial Ischemia [see Warnings and Precautions (5.4)] Masking of Progressive Ileus and Gastric Distension [see Warnings and Precautions (5.5)]
+Myocardial Ischemia [see Warnings and Precautions (5.4)] Masking of Progressive Ileus and Gastric Distension [see Warnings] and Precautions (5.5)1 of adult patients treated with ondansetron, the active ingredient of intravenous Ondansetron across a range of dosages.
+A causal relationship to therapy with Ondansetron was unclear in many cases.
+Chemotherapy-Induced Nausea and Vomiting

-6.1 Clinical Trials Experience
+Clinical Trials Experience